-A great hike to pretty lakes set amid scenic alpine meadows with wonderful views.
-An optional extension following a short section of the Continental Divide turns this out and back trail into a loop hike with extended views of the surrounding area.
+Hike to gorgeous lakes set amid scenic alpine meadows with terrific views.
+An optional extension follows a segment of the Continental Divide turning this hike into a loop with extended views of the surrounding peaks.

 Read Full Description